Shwetha-Selma/M2S_Sample/guided_simpleCUDAGraphs_SYCLMigration/README.md

    ```
    The above step creates a JSON file named compile_commands.json with all the compiler invocations and stores the names of the input files and the compiler options.

 4. Pass the JSON file as input to the SYCLomatic tool.
 The result is written to a folder named dpct_output.
-The `--in-root` specifies path to the root of the source tree to be migrated.
+The `--in-root` specifies the path to the root of the source tree to be migrated.
 The `--use-custom-helper` option will make a copy of dpct header files/functions used in migrated code into the dpct_output folder as `include` folder.
-The `--use-experimental-features` option specifies experimental helper function used to logically group work-items.
+The `--use-experimental-features` option specifies an experimental helper function used to logically group work-items.
    ```
    c2s -p compile_commands.json --in-root ../../.. --use-custom-helper=api --use-experimental-features=logical-group
    ```

 ### Manual workarounds

-The following warnings in the "DPCT1XXX" format are gentereated by the tool to indicate the code not migrated by the tool and need to be manually modified in order to complete the migration.
+The following warnings in the "DPCT1XXX" format are generated by the tool to indicate the code has not been migrated by the tool and needs to be manually modified in order to complete the migration.

 1. DPCT1007: Migration of cudaGraphCreate is not supported.
     ```
     cudaGraphCreate(&graph, 0);
     ```
     SYCL doesn’t support migration of CUDA Graphs API yet.
-We can manually migrate these API's with the help of [Taskflow](https://github.com/taskflow/taskflow) programming model which supports SYCL.
+We can manually migrate these APIs with the help of [Taskflow](https://github.com/taskflow/taskflow) programming model which supports SYCL.
 Taskflow introduces a lightweight task graph-based programming model, [tf::syclFlow](https://github.com/taskflow/taskflow/tree/master/taskflow/sycl), for tasking SYCL operations and their dependencies.
 We need to include the header file, taskflow/sycl/syclflow.hpp, for using tf::syclFlow.
     ```
     tf::Taskflow tflow;
     tf::Executor exe;